Global CCS Institute – Key Messages

 IEA findings maintain that to reach Paris climate targets of 2 degrees by 2060, 14 per cent of cumulative emission reductions must derive from CCS.
 In a Beyond 2 Degrees Scenario (B2DS), this rises to 32 per cent.
 Additional modelling in the IEA’s Sustainable Development Scenario finds that seven per cent of cumulative CO2 emissions reductions must derive from CCS by 2040.

 Despite this proof, for the need of CCS, there are not nearly enough facilities coming onstream.
 To reach the new Sustainable Development Scenario, more than 1000 facilities need to be operating by 2040 (based on a facility with capture capacity of 1.5 Mtpa).

-CCS is endorsed by the highest echelons of science and academia which confirm that it is the only mitigation technology able to decarbonise large industrial sectors.
+CCS is endorsed by the highest echelons of science and academia which confirm that it is the only mitigation technology able to deeply decarbonise large industrial sectors.
 CCS is the only technology capable of reducing large-scale emissions from myriad industrial sources, particularly the gigantic steel, cement and petrochemical industries.